archi-Doc/Conductor/README.md

 App for scheduled shutdown and prevention of PC sleep/Display off.

-System requirements: Windows, .NET Core 3.1
+System requirements: Windows + .NET Core 3.1

-Color
+### Icon Color

-Blue: default
+- Blue: default

-Green: Scheduled
+- Red: Scheduled shutdown or shutting down.

-Yellow: Preventing PC from sleeping or preventing display from turning off.
+- Yellow: Preventing a display from turning off.

-Orange:

-Red: Shutting down
+- Orange: Preventing PC from sleeping or